Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Experiments

-\paragraph{Span length and non-terminal prediction} Figure~\ref{fig:analysis}(e) plots the performance achieved by each transition system on span identification relative to different lengths, and Figure~\ref{fig:analysis}(f) illustrates the accuracy obtained by each algorithm on labeling constituents with the most frequent non-terminals (including in brackets the average span length).
-Figure~\ref{fig:analysis}(e) reveals that error propagation also affects span identification, since accuracy decreases on longer spans (which require a longer transition sequence to be built and, in consequence, are more prone to suffer from error propagation).
-In addition, we note that the bottom-up transition system shows important loses in accuracy on producing constituents with longer spans.
-This can be explained by the fact that, while the other two alternatives utilize a \textsc{Non-Terminal-}\textit{L} action to mark the beginning of the future constituent, the bottom-up strategy determines the whole span by a single \textsc{Reduce\#k-}\textit{L} transition at the end of the constituent creation.
-Apart from being more affected by error propagation, \textsc{Reduce\#k-}\textit{L} transitions with a higher $k$ value are less frequent in the training data and, therefore, more difficult to learn.
-Regarding the in-order algorithm, it seems to be more robust than the top-down transition system on constituents with the longest span, which probably means that the advantages of the in-order strategy (explained in Section~\ref{sec:inorder}) mitigates the impact of error propagation.
-Moreover, it can be observed in Figure~\ref{fig:analysis}(f) as the in-order parser outperforms the other methods in predicting frequent non-terminal labels in practically all cases, obtaining substantial differences in accuracy in building slot constituents with the longest span: \texttt{SL:DATE\_TIME\_DEPARTURE} and \texttt{SL:DATE\_TIME\_ARRIVAL}.
-The only exceptions are slot constituents \texttt{SL:SOURCE} and \texttt{SL:CATEGORY\_EVENT}, where respectively bottom-up and top-down algorithms achieve higher accuracy.
+\paragraph{Span length and non-terminal prediction} Fig.~\ref{fig:analysis}(e) illustrates the performance achieved by each transition system on span identification relative to different lengths, while Fig.~\ref{fig:analysis}(f) demonstrates the accuracy obtained by each algorithm on labeling constituents with the most frequent non-terminals (including the average span length in brackets).
+In Fig.~\ref{fig:analysis}(e), we observe that error propagation affects span identification, as accuracy decreases on longer spans, which require a longer transition sequence to be constructed and are thus more susceptible to error propagation.
+Additionally, the bottom-up transition system exhibits significant accuracy losses in producing constituents with longer spans.
+This can be attributed to the fact that, while the other two alternatives use a \textsc{Non-Terminal-}\textit{L} action to mark the beginning of the future constituent, the bottom-up strategy determines the entire span with a single \textsc{Reduce\#k-}\textit{L} transition at the end of the constituent creation.
+This approach, being more susceptible to error propagation, struggles with \textsc{Reduce\#k-}\textit{L} transitions with higher $k$ values, which are less frequent in the training data and hence more challenging to learn.
+Regarding the in-order algorithm, it appears to be more robust than the top-down transition system on constituents with the longest span, indicating that the advantages of the in-order strategy (explained in Section~\ref{sec:inorder}) mitigate the impact of error propagation.
+Moreover, in Fig.~\ref{fig:analysis}(f), we observe that the in-order parser outperforms the other methods in predicting frequent non-terminal labels in nearly all cases, resulting in significant differences in accuracy in building slot constituents with the longest span, such as \texttt{SL:DATE\_TIME\_DEPARTURE} and \texttt{SL:DATE\_TIME\_ARRIVAL}.
+The only exceptions are slot constituents \texttt{SL:SOURCE} and \texttt{SL:CATEGORY\_EVENT}, where the bottom-up and top-down algorithms respectively achieve higher accuracy.